-The Carlson R. Chambliss Astronomical Observatory is located on the roof of the Grim Science Building and is labeled Room 300.
+The Carlson R. Chambliss Astronomical Observatory (CRCAO) is located on the roof of the Grim Science Building and is labeled Room 300.
 The control rooms are located on the third floor of Grim (room 302) and the astrophysics spectroscopy lab is room S13.

 The Observatory serves the entire KU Community:

 - Physics/Astronomy faculty and students perform astrophysics research projects.